Lap-dog (horse)

 Lap-dog (1823–1838) was a British Thoroughbred racehorse and sire.
 His racing career consisted of a single season, 1826, during which he ran eight times.
 After finishing unplaced on his racecourse debut, Lap-dog won his next four races including The Derby.
 He was retired to stud at the end of the year, but had little success as a sire of winners in England and was later exported to the United States.
 His name appeared in variations including Lapdog, Lap Dog and The Lap Dog.

 Background

-Lap-dog was a small bay horse with no white markings, bred by his owner George Wyndham, 3rd Earl of Egremont at his stud at Petworth.
-He was sired by Whalebone out of Egremont's unnamed Canopus mare making him a full brother to the 1831 Derby winner Spaniel.
+Lap-dog was a small bay horse with no white markings.
+He was bred by his owner George Wyndham, 3rd Earl of Egremont at his stud at Petworth House.
+He was sired by Whalebone out of Egremont's unnamed Canopus mare, making him a full brother to the 1831 Derby winner Spaniel.
 In addition to the two Derby winners, the Canopus mare also produced Fanchon, the dam of the 1000 Guineas winner Cara.
-Lap-dog's sire, Whalebone won the 1810 Derby and thirteen other races before becoming a successful and important stallion.
-He was British Champion sire in 1826 and 1827 and through his son Sir Hercules, is the male-line ancestor of most modern Thoroughbreds.
+Whalebone won the 1810 Derby and thirteen other races before becoming a successful and important stallion.
+He was British Champion sire in 1826 and 1827.
+Through his son Sir Hercules, Whalebone is the male-line ancestor of most modern Thoroughbreds.